20 Of The Best Indonesian Foods To Try Today!

 #9 Lapis Legit

 Most iconic Indonesian food is heavy and savoury, but here we change it up a bit with Lapis Legit.
-It is often considered the country’s national cake and somewhat resembles a sponge cake in terms of texture and consistency.
+It is often considered the country’s national cake and in our opinion resembles a sponge cake in terms of texture and consistency.
 What makes this cake different from other sponge cakes is that it is made using cinnamon, a well - loved sweet additive in Indonesia.

 #10 Rawon

 Up next we have the menacing - looking Rawon.
 It is a kind of beef stew that possesses a savoury, pitch black broth.
-If that doesn’t sound appetising, then we guarantee that the taste will change your mind.
+If that doesn’t sound appetising, then we guarantee you that its taste will change your mind.
 This stew has a strong yet delicate flavour to go along with an enticing aroma.
-It is made using a slow cooking process, so you can be sure that the beef will be tender and juicy.
+It is made using a slow cooking process, ensuring that the beef is tender and juicy.
 Oh, and don’t worry about the stew’s colour, since that came from Pangium, the main spice used for this dish.

 #11 Nasi Padang